Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 Dollar is best in most parts of Africa.
 Change to local currency for tips + souvenirs.

-Is is true you need an armed guard?
+Is it true you need an armed guard?

 A guide/local help is better to avoid unnecessary confusion after you land.
-Someone who knows the local language and ways is highly recommended unless you have unlimited time to do this trip... in which case, independent traveling is doable as well.
+Someone who knows the local language and ways is highly recommended unless you have unlimited time to do this trip... in which case, independent traveling is doable.
 Although remember, as a tourist, you cannot venture out of the capital without an armed escort.
 This is the law.

 Cost

-Costs: varies depending on number of people.
-Supply demand is real.
-Expect to shell out $50-60 for a hotel/night.
-For the tour, if you are three people, for instance, it could cost somewhere between $300-400 for short 3/4 day trip; the math is $150/day for a guard + car with fuel.
+Costs vary depending on the number of people.
+Supply-demand is real.
+Expect to shell out $50–60 for a hotel/night.
+For the tour, if you are three people, it could cost between $300–400 for a short 3/4 day trip; the math is $150/day for a guard + car with fuel.

 Vegetarian Food

-Not much fresh veggie food is available once you leave Hargeisa... but on one night, I got very lucky finding a veggie pizza in Berbera.
+Not much fresh veggie food is available once you leave Hargeisa, but on one night, I got very lucky finding a veggie pizza in Berbera beach Somaliland.
 Heaven after no food for a while.

 Where I stayed

 Mansoor Hotel in Hargeisa.
-The manager of the hotel, Khalid, will be happy to set you up with a local guide + armed guard.
-He can point you in the right direction.
-Please get in touch me via DM on Instagram if you need his information.
+The manager, Khalid, will be happy to set you up with a local guide + armed guard.
+DM me on Instagram if you need his info.

 Highlights